zolfa-gad/Fun-Quiz-App/README.md

 # Features

+- Enable or disable dark mode.
+- Choose your favorite color theme.
 - Specify the number of questions you want.
 - Choose your favorite category you want or leave it random.
 - Choose the difficulty you prefer or leave it random.